-- Best Luxury Hotel in Sunset Key: Sunset Key Cottages
+- Luxury Hotel in Sunset Key: Sunset Key Cottages

-See Related: Fun & Best Things to Do in Hollywood, Florida
+See Related: Things to Do in Hollywood, Florida

 4. Best area for safety: Truman Annex

-While all areas of town are considered safe, we chose Truman Annex due to its gated community access.
-The area is home to the Truman Little White House (the winter home of Harry S. Truman), making it a good choice to stay in Key West for history enthusiasts.
+While all areas of town are considered safe, we chose the Truman Annex due to its gated community access.
+The area is home to the Truman Little White House (the winter home of Harry S. Truman), making it a good choice for history enthusiasts to stay in Key West.

-Truman Annex is just a short walk to the historic seaport, Mallory Square, and the attractions, shopping, and dining of Duval Street.
+Truman Annex is just a short walk to the historic seaport, Mallory Square, and Duval Street’s attractions, shopping, and dining.